-From high-tech golf watches and clothing, to a round at a Championship golf course, we've left no stone unturned in our quest to help you find a truly great gift for the golfer in your life.
-So, if you are struggling to find the best gifts for golfers, look no further than right here...
+From high-tech golf watches and clothing to practice aids and fun and semi-useful novelties we've left no stone unturned in our quest to help you find a truly great gift for the golfer in your life.
+So, if you are struggling to find the best Father's Day gifts for golfers, look no further than right here...

 Carrying a golf bag around for 18 holes may be good exercise but it is not doing anything to help lower your score.
 It’s only when you use a trolley that you realise just how draining carrying a bag can be.
 The tour pros don’t have caddies just to provide yardages and moral support.
 To play your best golf you need to be fresh and not hampered by fatigue.

 A trolley takes some of the physical strain out of a round of golf but an electric trolley removes virtually all of it.
 Whereas a regular trolley still needs to be pushed up hills and held onto when going down them, the Motocaddy M-Tech electric trolley is powerful enough to climb the steepest of slopes and has a downhill control system to prevent it running away on its own when it gets to to the other side.

 It comes fitted with a touchscreen GPS system as well as a number of other nifty features, including nine different speed settings to suit whatever pace you are walking at.
 It can keep your score, measure your drives and it looks great too, with polished chrome and carbon fibre detailing, plus hand stitched leather handles to give the ultimate in style and performance.

 The M-Tech has a significantly reduced folded footprint with a simple compact folding system and space-saving inverted wheels to help place into the tightest of spaces.
 You can fit your clubs and the trolley into pretty much any car boot without any trouble.